Postgres instance manager v1

 .spec.startDelay is too low, the liveness probe will start working

-before the PostgreSQL startup, and the Pod could be restarted
+before the PostgreSQL startup is complete, and the Pod could be restarted

 When a Pod running Postgres is deleted, either manually or by Kubernetes